Subdural hematoma: Treatment

 Treatment of a subdural hematoma depends on its size and rate of growth.
 Some small subdural hematomas can be managed by careful monitoring as the blood clot is eventually resorbed naturally.
 Others can be treated by inserting a small catheter through a hole drilled through the skull and sucking out the hematoma.

 Large or symptomatic hematomas require a craniotomy.
 A surgeon opens the skull and then the dura mater; removes the clot with suction or irrigation; and identifies and controls sites of bleeding.
 The injured vessels must be repaired.
 Postoperative complications can include increased intracranial pressure, brain edema, new or recurrent bleeding, infection, and seizures.
 In patients with a chronic subdural hematoma but no history of seizures, it is unclear whether anticonvulsants are harmful or beneficial.

 Those with chronic subudural haematoma (CSDH) with few or no symptoms or have high risk of complication during surgery may be treated conservatively with medications such as atorvastatin, dexamethasone, and mannitol, although supporting conservative treatment is still weak.
 HMG-CoA reductase inhibitor such as Atorvastatin can reduce the haematoma volume and improving neurological function in eight weeks.
 HMG-CoA reductase inhibitor may also reduce risk of recurrences in CSDH.
 Dexamethasone, when used together with surgical drainage, may reduce the recurrence rate of subdural haematoma.
 Even with surgical evacuation of chronic subdural haematoma, the recurrence rate is high, ranging from 7 to 20%.

 Prognosis

 Acute subdural hematomas have one of the highest mortality rates of all head injuries, with 50 to 90 percent of cases resulting in death, depending on the underlying brain injury.
 About 20 to 30 percent of patients recover brain function.
+Higher Glasgow Coma Scale score, younger age and responsive pupils are associated with better outcomes in acute subdural hematomas, while the time between the injury and the surgical evacuation, or the type of surgery, do not have a statistically significant impact on the outcomes.
 Additionally, chronic subdural hematomas (CSDHs) have a relatively high mortality rate (up to 16.7% in patients over the age of 65); however, they have an even higher rate of recurrence (as mentioned in the previous section).
 For the aforementioned reasons, researchers have developed predictive grading scales to identify patients at high risk of CSDH recurrence, one of which is the Puerto Rico Recurrence Scale developed by Mignucci-Jiménez et al.